Reviewed by Ro Huntriss, Registered Dietitian

 Research has found, and continues to find, that the brain does directly affect our stomach and intestines.

 More specifically, the brain and gastrointestinal system are intimately linked, with both signalling to each other via a connection that can go both ways.

 Managing your stress levels and taking good care of your gut, particularly your gut bacteria, has been proven to play an instrumental role in improving the gut-brain axis.

-What’s more, it can be easily achieved by implementing everyday measures that are easy to embrace and follow, such as taking probiotics, eating a healthy, balanced diet, spending time outdoors and taking part in regular exercise.
+What’s more, it can be easily achieved by implementing everyday measures that are easy to embrace and follow, such as taking probiotics, eating a healthy, balanced diet, spending time outdoors, taking part in regular exercise and managing stress.

 The gut-brain axis is a silent force to be reckoned with.

 If you feel you are experiencing symptoms caused by the relationship between your brain and gut, speak to your GP about it in the first instance.